robseb/HPS2FPGAmapping/README.md

 This project is a part of my [*rsYocto* embedded Linux system](https://github.com/robseb/rsyocto), that I developed during my master study and I use it here as a reference.

+**Note: This project is a bit out of date....
+I completely redesigned the [*rsyocto* build system](https://github.com/robseb/rsyocto/blob/rsYocto-1.042/doc/guides/7_customVersions.md) (part 2-6).
+Please follow Part 1 and consider my [custom *rsyocto* version guide](https://github.com/robseb/rsyocto/blob/rsYocto-1.042/doc/guides/7_customVersions.md).
+Then you can continue with part 5 to create your Device Tree and with part 7+.
+In the future I will update this guide...
+Many Thanks.**

 **The build flow of rsYocto shows the interaction of all required parts.**

 ![Alt text](doc/rsYoctoBuildFlow.jpg?raw=true "rsYocto Build flow")